SBhugwan/21075492/README.md

     ## 10              TV-Y        299
     ## 11             TV-Y7        667

-The first thing to look as is netfix decline
+The first thing i did was show that netflix is haveing a decline

 ``` r
 print(Trends)